hiloteam/SeinJSUnityToolkit/README.md

 # UnityGLTFManager
-Export unity scene to gltf, or import gltf to unity, forked by sketchfab/UnityGLTF.
+Export unity scene to gltf, or import gltf to unity, fork from sketchfab/UnityGLTF.

 ## Usage

-Double click bin/UnityGlTFManager.unitypackage and import all to your project, then check the 'Topbar -> Tools -> Export to GlTF'.
+Double click bin/UnityGlTFManager.unitypackage and import all to your project, then check the 'Topbar -> Tools -> Export to GlTF' and 'Topbar -> Tools -> Import GlTF'.

 ## Features